Pseudo-Dionysius the Areopagite

 Such examples do not require the presence of a revealed scripture.
 Skilled teachers in any subject are characterized by their ability to come up with helpful examples drawn from ordinary experience when explaining a difficult intelligible truth.
 Dionysius himself frequently resorts to examples “at our level” in order to explain something intelligible.
 The scriptural symbol goes further, attempting to reveal the God who is before and beyond even the intelligible truth.
 The highest human intellect has little ability to attain this truth directly, and so we cannot rely on intellectual teachers as guides to that truth.
 We require the gift of symbols, which tie our ordinary comprehension to the godhead beyond being.
 And so Dionysius does not describe the symbolic names as pedagogical tools developed by theologians.
 The names appear instead in the ecstatic visions of the prophets.
 Though Dionysius explicitly asserts our dependence on the Hebrew and Christian scriptures as the source of these symbols, he has no qualms about embellishing the list of names with symbols drawn from other traditions.
 For instance, he discusses at length the name of “mixing bowl,” which has no real source in the Christian or Hebrew scriptures, but occurs centrally in the Platonic philosophy deriving from Plato's Timaeus.

-When Dionysius praises “dissimilar similarities” over seemingly more appropriate symbolic names for God, he explains that negations are true to God, and such dissimilar names serve as such negations.
+When Dionysius praises “dissimilar similarities” over seemingly more appropriate symbolic names for God, he explains that at least some dissimilar names are negations, and negations are more proper to God than affirmations.
 The Mystical Theology has this last, most arcane form of theology as its subject.
 Negations are properly applied not only to the names of the symbolic theology.
 Any and all of the divine names must be negated, beginning with those of the symbolic theology, continuing with the intelligible names and concluding with the theological representations.
 The godhead is no more “spirit,” “sonship,” and “fatherhood” than it is “intellect” or “asleep.”
 These negations must be distinguished from privations.
-A privation is simply the absence of a given predicate, which could just as easily be present.
+A privation is simply the absence of a given predicate that could just as easily be present.
 The absence of the predicate is opposed to its presence: “lifeless” is opposed to “living.”
-But when we say that the godhead is not “living” we do not mean that it is “lifeless.”
+But when we say that the godhead is not “living,” we do not mean that it is “lifeless.”
 The godhead is beyond the lifeless as well as beyond the living.
 For this reason, Dionysius says that our affirmations of the godhead are not opposed to our negations, but that both must be transcended: even the negations must be negated.

 The most controversial and arcane passages of the Mystical Theology revolve around the mystical as taken in itself and not as the act of negating the other forms of theology.
 Dionysius says that after all speaking, reading, and comprehending of the names ceases, there follows a divine silence, darkness, and unknowing.
 All three of these characteristics seem privative, as though they were simply being the absence of speech, sight, and knowledge respectively.
 But Dionysius does not treat them as privative.
 Instead, he uses temporal and spatial language to mark off a special place and time for them.
 Using as his example the account of Moses' ascent up Mount Sinai in the Hebrew scriptures, Dionysius says that after Moses ascends through the sensible and intelligible contemplation of God, he then enters the darkness above the mountain's peak.
 The darkness is located above the mountain, and Moses enters it after his contemplation of God in the various forms of theology.
 Dionysius leaves the relation between Moses and the darkness highly obscure.
 Some commentators reduce it to a form of knowing, albeit an extraordinary form of knowing.
 Others reduce it to a form of affective experience, in which Moses feels something that he can never know or explain in words.
 Dionysius himself does not give decisive evidence in favor of either interpretive move.
 He speaks only of Moses' “union” with the ineffable, invisible, unknowable godhead.